dhis2/developer-portal/blog/2020-08-10-cross-origin-cookies.md

 #### Chrome 90 and earlier versions

-It is possible to disable the default SameSite=Lax behavior in Chrome and Chromium by setting the "SameSite by default cookies" flag [chrome://flags/#same-site-by-default-cookies](chrome://flags/#same-site-by-default-cookies) to **Disabled**.
-Note that this disables legitimate security behaviors in your browser, so proceed with caution!
-We recommend that you only disable this flag when actively debugging a DHIS2 application
+It is possible to disable the default `SameSite=Lax` behavior in Chrome and Chromium by setting the "SameSite by default cookies" flag [chrome://flags/#same-site-by-default-cookies](chrome://flags/#same-site-by-default-cookies) to **Disabled**.

+Note that this **disables legitimate security behaviors** in your browser, so proceed with caution!
+We recommend that you only disable this flag when actively debugging a DHIS2 application.

 #### Chrome version 91

-The flags `#same-site-by-default-cookies` and `#cookies-without-same-site-must-be-secure` have been removed from chrome://flags as of Chrome 91, as the behavior is now enabled by default.
-[Learn more here](https://www.chromium.org/updates/same-site)
+The flags `#same-site-by-default-cookies` and `#cookies-without-same-site-must-be-secure` have been removed from chrome://flags as of Chrome 91, as the behavior is now **enabled by default**.
+[Learn more over the update docs from chromium.org](https://www.chromium.org/updates/same-site).

 **Disable using the command-line flag**: